Exposure to light with less blue before sleep is better for energy metabolism

-Category: Environment Hits: 2Researchers have found that exposure to specific types of light before sleep can have variable effects on energy metabolism during sleep.
+Category: Environment Hits: 6Researchers have found that exposure to specific types of light before sleep can have variable effects on energy metabolism during sleep.
 Specifically, participants who went to sleep after exposure to organic light-emitting diodes (OLEDs), which emit polychromatic white light that contains less blue light than light-emitting diodes (LEDs), exhibited significantly decreased energy expenditure, core body temperature, and increased fat oxidation, indicating fewer negative health consequences compared with after nighttime exposure to LEDs.

 Read more https://www.sciencedaily.com/releases/2021/07/210709104232.htm